-The Samsung Galaxy Note 4—and all other Note phones and tablets—come with the unique S Pen.
+The Samsung Galaxy Note series of phones come with the unique S Pen.
 This is more powerful than a regular stylus.
 It is more precise, more accurate, and is crammed with tech that makes it smart, too.

 There’s a handful of apps installed on the Note that work with the S Pen, but there’s plenty more you can download from the Play Store.